openstack/ironic-specs/specs/liberty-implemented/supported-boot-device-list.rst

 Developer impact
 ----------------
 All in-tree driver and unit tests will be amended to include the new "task" parameter.
-Out of tree drivers will see a depracation warning until they implement the new "task" parameter.
+Out of tree drivers will see a deprecation warning until they implement the new "task" parameter.